 “I’ve been driving for Uber since it started, and even I get confused about the tipping etiquette rules sometimes, especially as they’ve changed several times,” says Kelly Jensen, a platinum-level Uber driver in Denver.
 “When Uber first started, one of their selling points was that the price was all-inclusive, and drivers weren’t even allowed to accept tips.
 Now, it’s the opposite, and the app prompts you to tip every ride.
 So I totally understand when customers get confused!”
 (FYI, Uber started in 2009 but didn’t allow optional tips until 2017.)…

-My Take: Before even reading the article, I can tell you my take: YES!
+Before even reading the article, I can tell you my take: YES!

 While I agree with the one source here that the lines of etiquette were definitely blurred by the industry changing its rules concerning tipping from start to current, I think there was already an underlying understanding that you tip your taxi driver before the rideshare industry took over and turned it on its head.